AndrewJBateman/angular-app-infopwa/README.md

 * `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 * `npm i -g http-server` to install http-server globally.

-* Run `npm run build` to create the build file.
+* `npm run build` to create the build file.
-* cd to `dist\angular-app-infoPwa`.
+* `cd dist\angular-app-infoPwa` to change directory.
-* Type `http-server -o` and navigate to `http://192.168.0.104:8080` to see API working with the service worker in operation.
+* `http-server -o` and navigate to `http://192.168.0.104:8080` to see API working with the service worker in operation.
-* You should see something like:
+* You will see something like:

   `_Starting up http-server, serving ./
   Available on: